 Access is easy

-Poster is still important, but reviews more important.
+the Poster/keyart is still important, but reviews are more important.

 Sure, people still get their eyes caught by a poster.
 But the reviews matter significantly more in terms of getting them to a purchase decision.
 The poster may catch their eye, but the meta score from users on whatever platform you’re watching the film on is important.

 Generally, after people see the poster, they’ll read the synopsis, and then they’ll either watch the trailer or read the reviews.
-If they watch the trailer, they may have more lieniency on reviews.
+If they watch the trailer, they may have more leniency on reviews.